hmrc/accessibility-statement-frontend/README.md

 ## To run locally

-To run the application:
+To run the application with correct local URLs to other services:
 ```
-sbt run
+./run_local.sh
 ```

 Navigate to the desired accessibility statement e.g. http://localhost:12346/accessibility-statement/disguised-remuneration